Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Concentrate on Positives: Be aware of your strengths and positive qualities of your job even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of your character even when you’re feeling overwhelmed

-- Ask for help whenever possible You can ask a mentor for advice or ask your colleagues for assistance.
+- Ask for help whenever possible: Ask a mentor for guidance or colleagues for business advice.

 Overcommitting Workload